Skip to content

 Download notebook View source code

-Note: This notebook runs on Python 3.9 and uses UbiOps CLient Library 3.15.0.
+Note: This notebook runs on Python 3.11 and uses UbiOps CLient Library 3.15.0.

 We recommend to run the cells step by step, as some cells can take a few minutes to finish.
+There are 4 main steps to successfully creating and using the pipeline, namely:

-Establishing a connection with your UbiOps environment
+1. Establishing a connection with your UbiOps environment

-API_TOKEN = '<INSERT API_TOKEN WITH PROJECT EDITOR RIGHTS>'
+API_TOKEN = "<INSERT API_TOKEN WITH PROJECT EDITOR RIGHTS>"

-PROJECT_NAME= '<INSERT PROJECT NAME IN YOUR ACCOUNT>'
+PROJECT_NAME = "<INSERT PROJECT NAME IN YOUR ACCOUNT>"

 import ubiops